 There are many ways to divide up information using design elements.
 One approach is with color-blocking.
 Color-blocking uses complementary or contrasting colors to create “blocks” or distinct divisions of space.
 This is a great tool for design as you can fill your color blocks with text or graphic content.
-Be sure to use the colors you choose elsewhere in your design.
-See how one of these featured examples features a deep navy blue in the middle panel?
+Be sure to use the colors you chose elsewhere in your design.
+See how one of these featured examples features a deep navy blue on the middle panel?
 The design is then tied all together by echoing the blue for various text and elements elsewhere in the brochure.

 This color-blocking approach is a little different from our previous examples as this one demonstrates color-blocking across a cohesive design.
-The “Illusion Theater” brochure uses colored filters to create division through the panels, and also gives a nice artistic effect over the bridge photo that runs the length of the brochure.
+The “Illusion Theater” brochure uses colored filters to create division through the panels and also gives a nice artistic effect over the bridge photo that runs the length of the brochure.
 The second example uses different hues and shades of pink, which creates the three different sections, yet each remains pink overall.
-These are more subtle, bespoke ways of using color to create divisions.
+These are more subtle, unique ways of using color to create divisions.

 Lines, shapes, and angles can be used to create a dynamic effect that takes the reader’s eye on a journey across your design.
 If your content is aimed at communicating something edgy, modern, or thrilling, consider diagonal lines and shapes to break up the space and add movement.
 This effect works well in the content of space exploration, as it reflects the excitement that comes with intergalactic travel.

 Make a statement with a unique font choice that matches your brochure’s branding.
 If you’re making a professional brochure, you might want a more traditional or modern font.
-But if you’re making a brochure for something fun and creative, explore all the possibilities!
-We love the font choice seen in the poké brochure as it feels like it was fashioned out of neon lighting itself – a fitting choice for the overall aesthetic.
+But if you’re making a brochure for something fun and creative, explore all the possibilities.
+We love the font choice in the poké brochure as it feels like it was fashioned out of neon lighting itself – a fitting choice for the overall aesthetic.
 The Nightmare brochure is also exciting because of the font choice, as well as the font sitting sideways.
 Experiment with styles, colors, and placement to find the strategy that works best for you.

 We hook you up with thousands of professionally designed templates so you’re never starting from a blank canvas.
 Search by platform, task, aesthetic, mood, or color to have fresh inspiration at your fingertips.
 Once you find a graphic to start from, just tap or click to open the document in the editor.

 There are lots of ways to personalize the templates.
 Change up the copy and font.
 Sub out the imagery with your own snapshots or short video clips.
-Or browse from thousands of free images right in Spark.
+Or browse from thousands of free images right in Adobe Spark.
 Spend as little or as much time as you want making the graphic your own.
 With a premium plan, you can even auto-apply your brand logo, colors, and fonts so you’re always #onbrand.

-It’s easy to add extra flair and personality to your projects with Spark’s exclusive design assets.
+It’s easy to add extra flair and personality to your projects with Adobe Spark’s exclusive design assets.
 Add animated stickers from GIPHY or apply a text animation for short-form graphic videos in one tap.
 We’ve taken care of all the boring technical stuff, so you can focus on your message and style.

-Gone are the days of having to memorize image dimensions for every single platform.
-Once you’ve landed on a design you like, you can easily modify it for any social network by using Spark’s handy, auto-magical resize feature.
-Simply duplicate the project, hit resize, and select the platform you want to adapt it for and our AI will take care of the rest.
-Boom!
-Content for all your channels in a fraction of the time!
+Once you’ve landed on a design you like, you can easily modify it for any social network by using Adobe Spark’s handy re-size feature.
+Simply duplicate the project, hit resize, and select the platform you want to adapt it for and we take care of the rest.